 Transforming employee experience

-Foolproof and Zensar worked with University College London (UCL), one of the most esteemed educational bodies in the world, to design and build a new employee experience platform for managing HR and administrative activities, such as booking annual leave or updating personal details.
+Foolproof and Zensar worked with UCL (University College London), one of the most esteemed educational bodies in the world, to design and build a BIMA award winning new employee experience platform for managing HR and administrative activities, such as booking annual leave or updating personal details.

 - Create a flexible progressive web app platform (across mobile, desktop and tablet) for hosting admin activities, such as booking annual leave or updating personal details.